 3. YOUR PERSONAL RULES FOR EATING THE UNHEALTHY FOODS

-You may not be able to imagine life without certain fattening foods. (this shall pass too) to not eat flour and sugar forever?
-Panic.
-Obviously, for those who are free from the addiction – you don’t even want to want to eat it.
+You may not be able to imagine life without certain fattening foods. (this shall pass too).
+The idea of not having pastries again – makes you feel panic.
+But those who are free from the addiction – they don’t even want to want to eat it.
 Why?
 Because after a break, you take a bite, and you immediately feel your body rejecting it.
 So rule 1: if you want bad food – make it home.
 From the best ingredients (after you gained knowledge #1) and you stocked your kitchen with healthy ingredients.
 And don’t make a lot of it.

-If you can’t make it yourself and you happen to be in the orbit of the foods you used to crave, set yourself a rule #2 that you will just slow down, get present, and take a bite.
+If you can’t make it yourself and you happen to be in the orbit of the foods you used to crave, set yourself a rule #2: you will slow down, get present, and take only a bite.
 Or three.
 Max.
 And yes, it is possible to eat just one corn chip.
 And no, I don’t have a sad life LOL

 4. CHANGE HOW YOU SEE YOUR BODY

 Most of us mistreat our bodies for decades.
 We think what the body should do, what is should look like etc., but we don’t give it what it needs to thrive.
-How can you see your body in a way that helps you eat healthy foods and stop throwing into it mindlessly the fake foods that damage its health?
+How can you see your body in a way that helps you eat healthy foods?
+That helps to stop throwing into it mindlessly substances that damage its health?

 We receive our bodies when we come to this world, we have no clue what’s happening in them and we don’t bother to read the manual.
 None of us has the kind of intelligence that would grasp the complexity of chemical processes that happen every second inside.
 And yet the body runs itself keeping everything in balance at all cost, running smoothly trillions of chemical processes every second.
 The body has such incredible intelligence that it’s impossible NOT TO see it as an absolute miracle.
 The “temple” spiritual texts write about.
 You were gifted an irreplaceable and unique miracle for your time on earth.
 When you see your body as a temple, as a living miracle, with its own superintelligence – you treat it with reverence.
 And you see it as worthy of the investment of healthy foods.
-That eliminates the need for a strong will; you respect your miraculous body.
-You treat it well.
+That eliminates the need for a strong will; instead you treat your miraculous body well, out of self respect.

 5. PLANNING AND SCHEDULING